 Keeping on the COVID theme from the last piece, Scottie added this mural in early January 2022, featuring NSW Premier Dominic Perrottet.
 This piece received a bit of media attention, as it appeared just after NSW had recorded over 75,000 cases in 2 days (7th and 8th January).

 Perrottet has been criticised for removing many COVID-safe measures in December, just as the Omicron variant began to spread in Australia.
-While he’s never actually said “Let it rip!”, that’s pretty much been his approach.
+While he’s never actually said “Let it rip!”, many people saw that pretty much as his approach.
 Australia quickly went from having some of the highest vaccination rates in the world to having the highest per-capita case numbers, with testing supply shortages and food supply shortages quickly following.

 Okay, let’s take a deep breath (if you’re not suffering COVID symptoms), and continue our exploration.
 We’ll continue up Pitt St until we get to Redfern St, and my favourite mural on this walk…